Why Wall Street is now betting on water | DW | 21.01.2021

 At the Chicago Mercantile Exchange, investors are now able to speculate on water prices.
-What's meant to help secure supplies for cities and farmers has drawn criticism, as Sabrina Kessler reports from New York:
+This practice, meant to help secure supplies for cities and farmers, has drawn criticism, as Sabrina Kessler reports from New York.

-His family has run the Terry Farms for 126 years, a long-established farming company in Ventura County about an hour's drive north of Los Angeles, California, where water is often scarce.
+His family has run the Terry Farms for 126 years.
+This long-established farming company in Ventura County is located about an hour's drive north of Los Angeles, California, where water is often scarce.
 "I think about water every day of the week, especially now because we're in a drought," Terry told DW.

 Some 2,000 miles (2,320 kilometers) east of Ventura County, Chicago has set out to fight water scarcity.
 At the Chicago Mercantile Exchange (CME), the world's biggest futures exchange, investors usually speculate on assets such as oil, wood or aluminum.